thoughtbot/fishery/README.md

 admin.admin; // true
 ```

-Factories are immutable, so the extension methods return a new factory with
+The extension methods return a new factory with the specified `params`,
-the specified `params`, `transientParams`, `associations`, or `afterBuild`
+`transientParams`, `associations`, or `afterBuild` added to it and do not
-added to it.
-When `build` is called on the factory, the `params`,
+modify the factory they are called on.
+When `build` is called on the factory,
-`transientParams`, and `associations` are passed in along with the values
+the `params`, `transientParams`, and `associations` are passed in along with
-supplied to `build`.
-Values supplied to `build` override these defaults.
+the values supplied to `build`.
+Values supplied to `build` override these
+defaults.

 `afterBuild` just adds a function that is called when the object is built.
 The `afterBuild` defined in `Factory.define` is always called first if